International sanctions against Israel in 2025

 Sanctions of the United Kingdom (UK) against Israel: visa and financial restrictions

-London, after Brexit, is pursuing an independent foreign policy that, in terms of sanctions against Israel, largely aligns with the American approach but has its own nuances.
-The British government has imposed visa bans and financial restrictions on individuals involved in violence in the West Bank.
 These measures were coordinated with similar actions by the United States, which amplified their effect.
 The goal of the British sanctions is to prevent further escalation and protect the Palestinian civilian population.
-The restrictions apply to both individual radical settlers and organizations supporting them.
+The restrictions apply to both individual radical settlers and organizations supporting entities involved in human rights abuses.

 EU sanctions against Israel in 2025: current status and positions of member states

 The possibility of imposing sanctions on individuals responsible for the destruction of humanitarian infrastructure in Gaza is being considered, as well as restrictions on the import of goods produced in Israeli settlements.
 Spain and Ireland have officially called for a review of the trade agreement between the EU and Israel, linking it to compliance with human rights.
+Sweden has also requested the European Council to sanction Israeli ministers promoting illegal settlements in West Bank.

 Positions of other world powers: Turkey and China